-- To challenge the sector as to how it can embrace fairness, respect, and inclusion - To lead the fairness respect and inclusion agenda in the sector. - To make the business case that fairness, respect and inclusion is good for business in terms of improving performance and saving costs. - To help and support the sector in meeting the current and emerging legislation around Equality and Diversity. - To identify, initiate and promote best practice across the sector. - -To provide accurate and authoritative LMI for the sector on equality and diversity and the protected characteristics. - To ensure that fairness, respect, and inclusion are integrated into the CITB- IAGstrategy, action plans, policies and procedures. - To ensure that fairness respect and inclusion are integrated into the CITB-Qualification's strategy, action plans, policies, and procedures. - To work in partnership with external groups. - To develop products and services that will support the Fairness, Respect and Inclusion agenda in industry. - To launch an equality standard for the sector.
+- To challenge the sector as to how it can embrace fairness, respect and inclusion - To lead the fairness respect and inclusion agenda in the sector. - To make the business case that fairness, respect and inclusion is good for business in terms of improving performance and saving costs. - To help and support the sector in meeting the current and emerging legislation around Equality and Diversity. - To identify, initiate and promote best practice across the sector. - -To provide accurate and authoritative LMI for the sector on equality and diversity and the protected characteristics. - To ensure that fairness, respect and inclusion are integrated into the CITB-ConstructionSkills IAG strategy, action plans, policies and procedures. - To ensure that fairness respect and inclusion are integrated into the CITB-ConstructionSkills - Qualifications strategy, action plans, policies and procedures. - To work in partnership with external groups. - To develop products and services that will support the Fairness, Respect and Inclusion agenda in industry. - To launch an equality standard for the sector.

-CITB requirements of WBLP as stipulated by Welsh Language Scheme Services provided in English or Welsh will be of an equally high standard and equally prompt.
-When assessing and measuring the standards and effectiveness of its service in Welsh, CITB will employ the same "performance indicators" as those utilised with regard to its services in English.
+ConstructionSkills requirements of WBLP as stipulated by ConstructionSkills Welsh Language Scheme Services provided in English or Welsh will be of an equally high standard and equally prompt.
+When assessing and measuring the standards and effectiveness of its service in Welsh, ConstructionSkills will employ exactly the same "performance indicators" as those utilised with regard to its services in English.